 There are two principle causes of sciatica:

-The sciatic nerve is made up of three nerve roots located at the very bottom of the spine: primarily the so-called L4, L5 and S1 roots.
-They travel down the spine in what is called the horse's tail and then escape via a "foramen".
+The sciatic nerve is made up primarily of three nerve roots located at the very bottom of the spine: primarily the so called lumbar 4, lumbar 5 and sacral 1 roots.
+They travel down the spine in what is called the horse's tail and then escape via a foramen.

 On each side of the spine a "intervertebral foramen" or IVF, or just "foramen" is located at each spinal level, strategically and vulnerably placed right between a facet joint and the disc joint.
 Both can be causes of sciatica by interfering with the nerve roots.